-1.7 The investment strategy of the Defined Benefit Plan remains materially unchanged from 2019.
+1.7 The investment strategy of the Defined Benefit Plan has slightly reduced its allocation to growth assets but overall remains materially unchanged from 2022.
 The financial assumptions used in this actuarial investigation are summarised below.
-The estimated future investment returns have been reduced reflecting the capital market assumptions from the investment consultant.
+The estimated future investment returns have increased reflecting the capital market assumptions from the Vision Super investment consultant.

-30 June 2020 30 June 2019 Net Investment Return 5.6% p.a. (gross: 6.50%p.a.)
-6.00% p.a. (gross: 6.75%p.a.)
-Salary Inflation 2.5% p.a. for two years, 2.75% p.a. thereafter 3.5% p.a.
-Price Inflation 2.0% p.a.
-2.0% p.a.
+30 June 2023 30 June 2022 Net Investment Return 5.70% p.a. (gross: 6.40%p.a.)
+5.50% p.a. (gross: 6.25%p.a.)
+Salary Inflation 3.50% p.a.
+2.50% p.a. to 30 June 2023 and 3.50% p.a. thereafter Price Inflation 2.80% p.a.
+3.00% p.a.

-- 1.8 Following a review of the demographic experience, we have updated the following assumptions. - a We increased the proportion of eligible deferred beneficiaries who are assumed to elect to take the maximum allowable 50% of the benefit as a life-time pension from 40% to 45%. - b For Pensioner members, we updated the assumed mortality to be: - Male mortality rates set as 75% of Australian Life Tables 2015-17 under age 75, gradually increasing to 95% after age 90. - Female mortality rates set as 80% of Australian Life Tables 2015-17 under age 75, gradually increasing to 95% after age 90. - Mortality improvement set in line with the 125-year Mortality Improvement tables published in the Australian Life Tables 2015-17. - 1.9 We increased the administration expense assumptions from 2.50% to 2.75% of active members' salaries.
-The assumed expenses in respect of pensioners remained unchanged at 2.0% of pensions in payment.
+- 1.8 Following a review of the demographic experience, we have updated the following assumptions. - a.
+We increased the proportion of eligible deferred beneficiaries who are assumed to elect to take the maximum allowable 50% of the benefit as a life-time pension from 45% to 60%. - b.
+For Pensioner members, we updated the assumed mortality to be: - Male and Female mortality rates set as 50% of Australian Life Tables 2015-17 under age 75, gradually increasing to 92.5% after age 90. - Mortality improvement set in line with the 125-year Mortality Improvement tables published in the Australian Life Tables 2015-17. - 1.9 We increased the administration expense assumptions from 2.75% of active members' salaries to a fixed dollar total amount of \$33.7m to reflect an estimate of the present value of all future expenses over the lifetime of remaining active members.
+The assumed expenses in respect of pensioners remained unchanged at the present value of 2.0% of future pensions in payment.